chloecunningham26/ism2411-data-cleaning-copilot/README.md

  README.md # Project documentation

-## Tools & Technologies
+Tools:
-- **pandas** for data manipulation
+pandas for data manipulation
-- **VS Code** for development
+VS Code for development
-- **Git & GitHub** for version control
+Git & GitHub for version control

-## Features
+Fetures:
-- Loads raw sales data from CSV
+-Loads raw sales data from CSV
-- Cleans text columns
+-Cleans text columns
-- Converts numeric columns to correct data types
+-Converts numeric columns to correct data types
-- Handles missing or invalid data
+-Handles missing or invalid data
-- Saves the cleaned dataset to `sales_data_clean.csv`
+-Saves the cleaned dataset to `sales_data_clean.csv`

-## How to Run
+How to run:
 1. Ensure Python 3 is installed on your system.
 2. Install dependencies:
    python3 -m pip install pandas
    push run button, and see cleaned results